 Leeds Fine Art Building

-Granada developed a bespoke gearing solution which allows the primary and secondary glazing to be opened simultaneously.
-A handle placed next to the window allows for easy opening and closing.
-Please view our short video case study above.
+Granada also developed a bespoke gearing solution to allow the primary and secondary glazing to be opened simultaneously.

 For listed properties or those within a conservation area where the primary windows cannot be changed, secondary glazing is often the preferred choice to improve their environmental performance.
 Secondary glazing can be installed within these types of buildings, enabling them to achieve levels of comfort suitable for the 21st century.